bartuer/CAAPI_provision/README.md

 azure login
 ```
 ### Create Azure Data Science VM
 Edit parameters.json before provision the template, fill all null
-parameters before execute below command, it will take about 3 minutes
+parameters (total 5) before execute below command, it will take about 3 minutes
 to successfully create the VM.
+And never check in parameters.json,
+because that way you will check in credential.

 ```shell
 ./deploy.sh